 Vinnie pulled her back against him.
 "I'm gonna get him for you, Charley-girl.
 He won't hurt you again."

 She hugged him again and rested her head on his shoulder.
 "Don't do anything stupid for my sake."

 "Um...."
 She felt his head shift so he could look behind her.

 "If and when MacCyber comes back, that's when we nail his ears to the wall."
-Throttle's voice held an edge.
+Throttle's voice held an edge as he explained.
 She shivered, remembering how his anger had felt in his memories.